cloud-gov/cg-site/_docs/getting-started/accounts.md

 ### Agency single sign-on accounts

-If you have an EPA, FDIC, GSA, or NSF email address, sign in using your agency credentials.
+If your agency has integrated SSO with cloud.gov, you can sign in using your agency credentials.
 Follow [these instructions to log in]({{ site.baseurl }}{% link _docs/getting-started/setup.md %}).

 ### cloud.gov accounts